 Each week, Blogs will feature guest Bloggers as well as my own.
 Volunteer feedback Blogs can feature specific events, activities, meetings, clubs, etc. in an effort to expand social communication amongst veterans, beginning in the Orlando and surrounding Central Florida area.

 Your feedback and contact information (Email) is encouraged.
 Please contact me directly at: firstname.lastname@example.org.
-Add any thoughts you might have and be a guest Blogger.
+Please consider adding your own thoughts and experiences as a guest Blogger.
+You would certainly have a voice.

 Thank you for your consideration.